-Faculty: Fisher, chair; Brown-Glaude, Pearson (affiliated), Sow, Williams
+Faculty: Brown-Glaude, Fisher, Pearson (affiliated), Sow, Williams

-African-American Studies (AAS) at The College of New Jersey involves the study of persons of African descent in Africa and its Diaspora.
-Through the arts, humanities and social sciences, courses in AAS explore the complex questions of racial and ethnic difference in ways that place the story of persons of African descent at the center of human events and scholarly discourse.
-AAS courses also reach beyond the shores of the US to give TCNJ students a global perspective on those questions that frame national debate and their personal lives.
+African-American Studies (AAS) at The College of New Jersey explores the complex life, culture, and history of persons of African descent in Africa and its Diaspora.
+Through the arts, humanities and social sciences, courses in AAS examine questions of racial and ethnic difference in ways that place persons of African descent at the center of the human story and scholarly discourse.
+AAS courses also reach beyond the shores of the US to give TCNJ students a global perspective on questions that are pertinent to their lives and frame national debate.